step-security-bot/eshop-adpro/README.md

 To improve the functional test, we can do the following:
 - Create a base class for the tests
 - Making sure we get our constants values (e.g. Base URL, product ID, product name) come from one source (e.g. env file).

+# Reflection 3: CI/CD & DevOps

+> You have implemented a CI/CD process that automatically runs the test suites, analyzes code quality, and deploys to a PaaS.
+Try to answer the following questions in order to reflect on your attempt completing the tutorial and exercise.
+> 1. List the code quality issue(s) that you fixed during the exercise and explain your strategy on fixing them.
+> 2. Look at your CI/CD workflows (GitHub)/pipelines (GitLab).
+Do you think the current implementation has met the definition of Continuous Integration and Continuous Deployment?
+Explain the reasons (minimum 3 sentences)!

+## Code Quality Improvement

+During the CI/CD implementation, I encountered and fixed several code quality issues to ensure a smoother automated workflow.
+Below are the key issues I addressed and my approach to resolving them:

+1. Token-Permission Issue
+Problem: The GitHub Actions workflow lacked appropriate permission settings, leading to potential security risks and failures in accessing necessary resources.
+Solution: I added top-level permission settings in the GitHub Actions script to explicitly define the required access level.
+This ensured that workflows had the correct permissions to execute securely while preventing unauthorized actions.

+2. Dependency Management and Updates
+Problem: Keeping dependencies updated manually was inefficient and posed security risks due to outdated libraries.
+Solution: I introduced multiple automated dependency management bots:
+Renovatebot: Automates dependency updates and creates pull requests with version changes.
+Dependabot: Provides security updates for dependencies.

+4. Version Pinning in GitHub Actions
+Problem: Using floating versions for GitHub Actions scripts posed a risk of unexpected behavior due to updates.
+Solution: I configured Renovatebot to automatically pin versions using commit hashes instead of tags.
+This ensures that the workflow runs on a fixed, tested version, improving reliability.

+5. Branch Protection Rules
+Problem: The repository allowed direct pushes to the main branch, which could lead to unreviewed changes being merged.
+Solution: I enforced branch protection rules, requiring:
+No direct pushes to main.
+Merge restrictions so that changes require approval before being merged.
+CI/CD checks to pass before merging, ensuring quality control.
+By implementing these fixes, I enhanced the security, maintainability, and reliability of the CI/CD pipeline while enforcing best practices in code quality and dependency management.

+## CI/CD Implementation

+My current CI/CD implementation meets the definition of Continuous Integration and Continuous Deployment.
+My CI process ensures that every code change is automatically tested, analyzed for code quality, and checked for security vulnerabilities before being merged.
+This guarantees that only well-tested and high-quality code reaches the main branch.

+For CD, my deployment to Koyeb is fully automated, meaning every successful change is immediately deployed without manual intervention.
+This aligns with the principles of Continuous Deployment, where new updates are pushed to production as soon as they pass all necessary checks.
+With this setup, I have achieved an efficient workflow that minimizes delays and ensures rapid, reliable software releases.